HymEric/Self-Reminds-summary-about-daily-works/homeworks/waste_classification.md

         batch_size=args.batch_size, shuffle=False,
         num_workers=args.workers, pin_memory=True)
 ```
-- Later, I analyze a lot of condition and it take me many time.
+- Later, I analyze a lot of conditions and it takes many time.
 First, I check wich class is hard to train, and I found the paper, plastic and metal is not 100% accuracy.
 Perhaps their images type like color, shape, contrast, illumination is more rice.
 Surely, the common way to solve this problem is set calss weights.
 I set the *class_weights* to help hard case converge, like belloe.
 But it's not very good and the accuracy is also about 95%.
 Pass 9/10.
 Oh,no. The last bad case is terrible!
 ```python
 # define loss function (criterion) in pytorch
     # adding class_weight    dict_key={0: 'cardboard', 1: 'glass', 2: 'metal', 3: 'paper', 4: 'plastic', 5: 'trash'}